 1. Start Up the Project

-You should also create a project initiation document, another important PRINCE2 document which summarizes the key aspects of your project.
+You should also create a project initiation document, another important PRINCE2 document that summarizes the key aspects of your project.
 Also, it’s important to do due diligence before the project is executed to save time and money once the project has started.

 2. Initiate the Project

 3. Direct the Project

 This process is to help the project board be accountable to the project through their decision-making.
 They have the authority on initiating the project, deliver its product and close the project.
 They also offer direction and control during the project.
 Additionally, they work with corporate entities or program management and review post-project benefits.

 Activities related to this process include authorizing the initiation, the project itself and the stages of the project.
 Another direction is offered as needed until project closure is authorized.

 4. Control Stages